 On main road 84 from Nagycenk towards Kópháza, behind the low slopes you can see the baroque church that was built in the second half of the XVIIIth century.
-The church has been a pilgrimage place of the Black Madonna of Loretto for centuries, and its creation is due to Ferenc Nádasdy, who was executed in connection with the Wesselényi conspiracy of 1671.
+The church has been a pilgrimage place of the Black Madonna of Loretto for centuries, and its creation is village was named after him as Kolbenhof.
+A 1429 document contains the Hungarian-sounding name as Ravaszdvíz and Tarnavíz.
+In 1354 Péter Kolb, a citizen of Sopron was the owner of the area, the

+The XIIIth century documents mention two settlements in the present area of Kópháza, naming them due to Ferenc Nádasdy, who was executed in connection with the Wesselényi conspiracy of 1671.
 After the death of his daughter, Eleonora, Ferenc Nádasdy built a stone chapel here.
 Today's church was built with the support of count Antal Széchényi.
 933